mathiasertl/django-ca/docs/source/quickstart/from_source.rst

 Configure the database
 ======================

+Configure database access in a dedicated configuration file.
+Use the ``PASSWORD`` you used when you :ref:`created a database <from-source-create-database>`:

 .. structured-tutorial-part:: add-db-settings

 Configure the cache
 ===================

+Configure the cache in a dedicated configuration file:

 .. structured-tutorial-part:: add-cache-settings

 Configure Gunicorn
 ==================

+Gunicorn requires a dedicated configuration file.
+Minimal default settings are included in django-ca:

 .. structured-tutorial-part:: add-gunicorn-config

+If you need different `Gunicorn settings <https://gunicorn.org/reference/settings/>`_, you'll have to copy and modify the file instead.

 .. _systemd-configuration: